-The superb 2018 vintage is characterized by aromas of black fruit, particularly blueberry and very tasty red fruit, enhanced by floral fragrances, reminiscent of violet.
+The superb 2018 vintage is characterized by aromas of black fruit, particularly blueberry and delicious red fruit, enhanced by floral fragrances reminiscent of violet.
 Its consistent palate is structured by firm tannins, which provide a framework that supports the aromatic power of this wine into a very persistent finish.
 Everything is there for an elegant, generous wine with tremendous potential for age.

-Deep purple-black in colour, the 2018 Laroze bursts from the glass with warm plums, baked cherries and mulberries with hints of chocolate box, tapenade and camphor.
+Deep purple-black, the 2018 Laroze bursts from the glass with warm plums, baked cherries and mulberries with hints of chocolate box, tapenade and camphor.
 Full, rich and opulent with bags of black fruit preserves and spicy sparks framed by velvety tannins, it finishes with a peppery lift.

 Be the first to receive AmaZYN deals and check out ZYN’s new arrivals as well as sought after wine, beer and spirits.